tpatnala/mslearn-ai-information-extraction/Instructions/Labs/02-content-understanding-api.md

 ## Create a Content Understanding analyzer

-You are going to build an analyzer that can extract information from invoices.
-You'll start by defining a schema based on a sample invoice.
+In your AI Foundry project, you're going to build an analyzer that can extract information from images of business cards.
+You'll start by defining a schema based on a sample image.

 1. In a new browser tab, download the [biz-card-1.png](https://github.com/microsoftlearning/mslearn-ai-information-extraction/raw/main/Labfiles/content-app/biz-card-1.png) sample business card from `https://github.com/microsoftlearning/mslearn-ai-information-extraction/raw/main/Labfiles/content-app/biz-card-1.png` and save it in a local folder.